davejacobs/mint/README.md

 The following are possible:

+    include Mint
     content = '~/Documents/Minimalism.md'

     Document.new content

-    Document.new content, :destination => 'directory', :name => 'final.html'
+    Document.new content, :destination => 'directory', :style => 'serif-pro'
-    Document.new content, :destination => 'directory'

     Style.new 'normal'
+    Style.new :normal
-    Style.new '~/Sites/Commons/Styles/normal.css', :destination => 'styles', :name => 'style.css'
+    Style.new '~/Sites/Common Styles/normal.css', :destination => 'styles'
+    Style.new '~/Sites/Commons Styles/normal.css'
+    Style.new 'Common Styles/normal.css'

 > Note: A style's destination is specified as :destination when passed directly to the file or as :style_destination when passed to a document or project

-    Style.new '~/Sites/Commons/style/normal.css'
-    Style.new 'Commons/style/normal.css'

 If block-style initiation is your thing:

     Document.new content do |d|
-      d.root = 'my-book'
-      d.name = 'my-book-final-draft.html'

-      d.style 'normal' do |s|
-        s.destination = 'styles'
+      d.destination = 'final'
-        s.name = 'stylesheet.css'
+      d.template = 'resume'
-      end
     end

 > Note: Block-style indentation passes the block to you after initializing